sudouc/wft-git/README.md

-# wft-git
+# WTF is Git?!
-Repository to demonstrate pushing to and pulling from Git
+Git makes managing your projects and coursework much easier and is an essential skill in the software engineering industry.
+This repository lets you play with pushing and pulling to and from Git.